 Disputes under the ACL&FTA fall into two categories: small claims (s 183), which involve a consumer and trader dispute not exceeding $10,000, and all other disputes under the ACL&FTA.
 Where the claim under the ACL&FTA is a small claim, then VCAT will not permit legal representation unless all parties agree or VCAT is satisfied that there is good reason and that no party will be disadvantaged.
 If the dispute is a small claim, then VCAT cannot order “costs” to or against a party (except costs relating to a review), although if the applicant substantially succeeds in the case it can order the respondent to reimburse the filing fee and any hearing fees.

 The changes in legislation are explained to prepare parties for the information they may be expected to provide and the expressions they may read or hear when seeking advice or making or responding to a claim.
-VCAT will require a party who is not legally represented to set out the circumstances giving rise to the claim rather than to set out legal arguments.
-Parties should focus on the facts concerning the agreement or dealings between the parties, the breach of obligation alleged and the loss claimed, with special attention to the relevant dates.
+VCAT requires a party who is not legally represented to set out the circumstances giving rise to the claim rather than to set out legal arguments.
+Parties should focus on the facts of the agreement or dealings between the parties, the breach of obligation alleged and the loss claimed, with special attention to the relevant dates.
 A chronology is very helpful.

 Victoria has had remedies for unfair terms in consumer contracts since 2003.
 For standard form consumer contracts entered into or renewed on or before 31 December 2010 the FTA applies.
 For such contracts entered into or renewed on or after 1 January 2011 the ACL applies.
 A contract is presumed to be a standard form contract unless proved otherwise.
 Most standard form contracts will be printed but need not be if the “take it or leave it” test applies.
 In determining whether a contract is a standard form contract, VCAT can consider: